commento/gong-python/README.md

   - platform: gog
 ```
 ### Home Assistant Automation
 The Home Automation is implemented in the configuration file.
-Here an example to actuate a wifi light with a BLE button:
+Here an example to actuate a light connected over wifi with a BLE button:
 ```
 automation:
 - alias: 'Dali if iBeacon'